-The bladder is supported by the pelvic floor muscles (see the illustration on page 6).
+The bladder is supported by the pelvic floor muscles (see below).
 Some of these muscles wrap around the urethra.
 This is called the urethral sphincter.
 It keeps the urethra sealed like a valve until you need to pass urine.

 When the bladder is full, it tells the brain that you need to pass urine.
 When you are ready, the brain tells the pelvic floor muscles to relax and open the urethra.
 The bladder muscles tighten (contract) and push the urine out.